This information will help you learn about microvascular reconstruction surgery using free tissue transfer and how to care for yourself after it.

 About Your Surgery

 After surgery to remove a tumor, you may have space in your body where the cancer used to be.
-Microvascular reconstruction surgery using tissue transfer is a surgery done to repair the space left in your body.
-This is done by transferring tissue from one part of your body (donor site) to the area that needs to be reconstructed or repaired (recipient site).
+Microvascular reconstruction surgery is a surgery done to repair the space left in your body.
+This is done by transferring tissue from one part of your body (donor site) to the area that needs to be repaired (recipient site).

-Your primary surgeon will remove the tumor, bone, and soft tissue.
-Your reconstructive surgeon will take a free flap (block of tissue, skin, tissue, muscle, or bone) from the donor site and attach it to the recipient site.
-They will use a microscope to see and connect the tiny blood vessels in the free flap with the blood vessels at the recipient site.
-Very thin sutures (stitches) are used to join the blood vessels together.
+Your surgeon will remove the tumor, bone, and soft tissue from the area.
+Your reconstructive surgeon will take a free flap (block of skin, tissue, muscle, or bone) from the donor site and attach it to the recipient site.
+They will use a microscope to connect the tiny blood vessels in the free flap with the blood vessels at the recipient site.
+They will connect the blood vessels using very thin sutures (stitches).

-Sometimes, a vein is needed to connect the free flap to the recipient site.
-In that case, your reconstructive surgeon will make a small incision (surgical cut) and take a vein from your arm or leg.
+They may need to connect the free flap to the recipient site with a vein.
+If this happens, your reconstructive surgeon will make a small incision (surgical cut) and take a vein from your arm or leg.

 You may also need a skin graft to cover the donor or recipient site.
-This is skin that’s usually taken from your buttock or thigh.
+A skin graft is tissue taken from one part of your body and moved to the area that must be covered.
+This is usually taken from your buttock or thigh.

 Before Your Surgery

-- You will meet with your primary surgeon who will give you more information about your surgery.
+- You’ll meet with your main surgeon who will give you more information about your surgery.

-- You will have a consultation with your reconstructive surgeon.
-After your consultation, your surgeon may decide that you should have:
+- You’ll also meet with your reconstructive surgeon.
+They may decide that you should have:

 - A medical clearance visit.
-Your safety is our top concern.
 This visit will help your surgeon plan your care to lower any risks you may have with surgery.

 - A test to check your heart and lungs.

-- A test to check the blood vessels in your legs (angiogram).
+- A test to check the blood vessels at your potential donor site.

 - Other tests such as a computed tomography (CT) scan, magnetic resonance imaging (MRI), and x-rays.

-- If you’re having head and neck surgery, you will need a consultation with a dentist from our Dental Service.
-You may have a dental x-ray and dental impressions.
+- If you’re having head and neck surgery, you’ll meet with a dentist from our Dental Service.
+You may have a dental x-ray and other dental scans.

 Your NP will talk with you about which medications you should take the morning of your surgery.